Alvin Curran

 Ritorno alla Città

 Inner Cities 8 (2000), for piano solo.
 First performance Eve Egoyan, Other Minds Festival, San Francisco, March 2001.
-Duration 43:13. (program notes) Score sample page See discography; Listen to an excerpt
+Duration 43'.
+See discography Score sample page Listen to an excerpt

 Totodonaueschingen (1999), installation and live performance for multiple sound sources located in park and on castle façade.
 First performance Donaueschingen festival, October 1999. (program notes) Listen to an excerpt.